CismaruAnaMaria/manual_testing_project/README.md

 #### 1.1.3.
 Exit criteria defined
 * All test cases created are executed
 * At least 75% of the executed test cases have the status passed
-* There is a maximum of 4 high rated bugs opened and they are assignee to the developer to be fixed
+* There is a maximum of 4 high rated bugs opened and they are assigned to the developer to be fixed
 * There is a maximum of 10 open bugs and no critical bug can be opened.
 * The regression test needs to be done
 * Testing deadline 30.06.2023